Inverse design of 3d molecular structures with conditional generative neural networks: Introduction

 Identifying chemical compounds with particular properties is a critical task in many applications, ranging from drug design~\cite{hajduk2007decade_drug_fragments,Mandal2009rational_drug_design,Gantzer2020inverse_drugs} over catalysis~\cite{Freeze2019inverse_catalysts} to energy materials~\cite{kang2006electrodes_batteries,hautier2011novel_batteries_throughput,scharber2006design_solar,yu2013inverse_solar}.
 As an exhaustive exploration of the vast chemical compound space is infeasible, progress in these areas can benefit substantially from inverse design methods.
 In recent years, machine learning (ML) has been used to accelerate the exploration of chemical compound space~\cite{butler2018machine_review,von2020exploring_review,schutt2020machine_review,unke2021machine_review,westermayr2021perspective_review,ceriotti2021machine_review,Keith2021combining_review}.
 A plethora of methods accurately predict chemical properties and potential energy surfaces of 3d structures at low computational cost~\cite{behler2007generalized,rupp2012fast,schutt2017quantum,gilmer2017neural,smith2017ani,schutt2018schnet,chmiela2018towards,unke2019physnet_predictive,klicpera2020dimenet,christensen2020fchl,batzner2021se_nequip,schutt2021equivariant}.
 Here, the number of reference calculations required for training ML models depends on the size of the domain to be explored.
 Thus, naive exploration schemes may still require a prohibitive number of electronic structure calculations.
 Instead, chemical space has to be be navigated in a guided way with fast and accurate methods to distill promising molecules.

 This gives rise to the idea of inverse molecular design~\cite{zunger2018inverse_design_perspective}, where the structure-property relationship is reversed.
 Here, the challenge is to directly construct molecular structures corresponding to a given a set of properties.
 Generative ML models have recently gained traction as a powerful, data-driven approach to inverse design as they enable sampling from a learned distribution of molecular configurations~\cite{sanchez2018inverse_design_ml}.
+By appropriately restricting the distributions, they allow to obtain sets of candidate structures with desirable characteristics for further evaluation.
 These methods typically represent molecules as graphs or SMILES strings~\cite{weininger1988smiles,elton2019deep_gen_review}, which lack information about the three-dimensional structure of a molecule.
 Therefore, the same molecular graph can represent various spatial conformations that differ in their respective properties, e.g. due to intramolecular interactions (hydrogen bonds, long-range interactions) or different orientations of structural motifs (rotamers, stereoisomers).
 Beyond that, connectivity-based representations are problematic in chemical systems where bonding is ambiguous, e.g. in transition metal complexes, conjugated systems or metals.
 Relying on these abstract representations is ultimately a limiting factor when exploring chemical space.